 Conclusions and Summary

 It’s important to note that neuropsychological testing is just one component of a comprehensive assessment process.
-The results are usually integrated with other clinical information to form a complete picture of the individual’s cognitive and emotional functioning.
-Moreover, the tests should be conducted and interpreted by qualified professionals with expertise in neuropsychology.
+The results are usually integrated with other clinical information to form a complete picture of the individual’s cognitive skills and emotional functioning.
+Moreover, the assessment should be conducted and interpreted by qualified professionals with expertise in neuropsychology.
 It can be quite helpful to meet with a specialist before your testing to narrow the focus of the testing and ensure that it is the right approach for you.
-There may be alternative psychological evaluations or medical tests, or other testing that should be done alongside your neuropsychological testing.
+There may be alternative psychological, medical, or other evaluations that should be done alongside your neuropsychological testing.

-Feel free to contact us to discuss your presenting issue and whether we can help.
+Feel free to contact us or schedule a consultation to discuss your presenting issue and whether we can help.